shpwrck/rancher-training-material/k3s/script/source.md

 ```

 <!-- Start Script -->
 How has `k3s` reduced the complexity of `k8s` you ask?
-Well first and foremost, `k3s` has consolidated the distributed components of `k8s` into a single leightweight binary.
+Well first and foremost, `k3s` has consolidated the distributed components of `k8s` into a single lightweight binary.
 <!-- End Script -->

 ---